-It’s no surprise to anyone who’s been paying attention that the world faces significant challenges in the decades ahead.
-Growing population, a changing climate, radical advances in technology, crumbling or inadequate infrastructure, to name but a few.
+The world faces significant challenges in the decades ahead: growing population, a changing climate, radical advances in technology, crumbling or inadequate infrastructure, to name but a few.

-For our students and scientists, however, the exciting and energizing reality is that many of the solutions to these and other global issues will come from the civil and environmental engineers who are today learning, working and leading in the School of Civil and Environmental Engineering at Georgia Tech.
+However, the exciting and energizing reality is that many of the solutions to these and other global issues will come from the engineers who are today learning, working and leading in the School of Civil and Environmental Engineering at Georgia Tech.

 It’s work that crosses traditional boundaries to develop new knowledge, technology and innovations, and ultimately, to invent a future where our global society thrives.